soderluk/nirimgr/README.md

             "SetFixed": 200
           }
         },
-        // Set the floating window width to a fixed 50.
+        // Set the floating window width to a fixed 50 pixels.
         "SetWindowWidth": {
           "change": {
             "SetFixed": 50
           }
         },
-        // Set the floating window height to a fixed 50.
+        // Set the floating window height to a fixed 50 pixels.
         "SetWindowHeight": {
           "change": {
             "SetFixed": 50